 A direct mount on the rifle frees the user from keeping an eye on the device and the rifle alignment, since this is guaranteed by the device mount itself.
 It also makes the measurement triggering easier due to a direct mechanical contact of the device with the rifle.
 It causes a better shot shock-wave guidance from the chamber to the device.
 Several mounting options are provided.
 Some of the mounting brackets/extension have holes positioned on multiple places that allow the user to find the best position on the rifle.
 The device (A) side slots fit into a device mount bracket (K).
-The device bracket is then attached to the mount according to the user choice.
+The device bracket is then attached to the mount according to the user's choice.
+Some caution needs to be applied when using direct mounting on highly recoiling rifles to avoid excessive mechanical torque stress on the mounting slots.
+For such situations, the tripod mounting is recommended.